Field Mag may receive a minor commission from purchases made via affiliate links.

 The Signal is definitely more multi-tool than knife, and while its 2.7-inch blade is shorter than what we'd classify and recommend as a true survival blade, it's still a worthwhile choice for folks who want to carry lots of tools in a small package.
 The Signal has 19 tools total, including the typical Leatherman standbys like pliers and screwdrivers as well as survival-oriented implements like a whistle and Ferro rod for emergency fire starting.
 It also has a serrated blade that comes in handy for bushcrafting (and works pretty darn well considering its size).

-Blade Length: 2.7 inches
+Blade Length: 2.7"

-Open Length: 6.75 inches
+Open Length: 6.75"

 Blade Material: 420HC Stainless Steel

-Weight: 7.5 ounces
+Weight: 7.5 oz (213 grams)

 Best Tactical Knife: Ka-Bar Straight Edge

 "This is my knife, there are many like it but this one is mine," so they say.
 There are some iconic silhouettes in this world, like the Coca-Cola bottle, the Kikkoman soy sauce bottle, and, I’d argue, the American made Ka-Bar Straight Edge.
-I think there’s something to be said for owning a knife just because you like it.
-This was a knife issued in WWII to soldiers for survival and self-defense but it can surely fill in as your survival knife with its seven-inch Cro-Van steel clip-point blade, stacked leather handle (not a micarta handle), and included sheath.
+I think there’s something to be said for owning a big knife just because you like it.
+This was a knife issued in WWII to soldiers for survival and self-defense but it can surely fill in as your survival knife with its seven-inch Cro-Van steel clip point blade, stacked leather handle (not a micarta handle), and included sheath.
 (It's also available with a serrated blade and leather sheath.)

-Blade Length: 7 inches
+Blade Length: 7"

-Overall Length: 12 inches
+Overall Length: 12"

 Blade Material: 1095 Cro-Van steel

-Weight: 11.2 ounces (318 grams)
+Weight: 11.2 oz (318 grams)